 Tips

-Buying and storing bulgur wheat
+Buying bulgur wheat

 - The different variants of bulgur wheat are readily available in supermarkets, and the packages usually come with instructions.